wsamkari2022/CVR-APA-Full-featured/README.md

 Wildfire_Decision_Simaulation_Interfac_Main

-To run this project
+To run this project (type in the terminal)

-install npm
+1- install npm

-npm run dev
+2- npm run dev